setms/book/docs/engineering.md

 Where science is about discovering how things _are_, engineering is about discovering a _form_ for an artifact that ensures it serves its purpose @@Brockman2009.

-Another essential part is about applying science.
+Another essential part is applying science.
 If the required science isn't available yet, we can settle for codified knowledge instead.
-If there are no generally accepted principles and procedures at all, however, then it's craft rather than engineering.
+If there are no generally accepted principles and procedures at all, however, then it's craft rather than engineering
+@@Shaw1990.

 ## Science